 You can fertilize it every couple of weeks during the summer but then reduce it a month before the fall.
 Once the flower has bloomed, then you can resume fertilization to help with the new growth at the base of the plant.

 Dendrobium Nobile takes time to grow its roots and make a reliable, stable plant base.
 You should avoid moving and repotting the plant if it’s planted for less than two to three years in the same place.

 But sometimes repotting becomes necessary due to various reasons.
 This may be due to plants overgrowing the current pot or changes in the gardening location.

 The best time to start repotting it is after the plant has finished flowering.
 If you begin the repotting during its blooming, then it hampers the growth of buds and reduces the number of flowers you may get.

 You can also split the plant when repotting to spread it out, so it has more room to grow.
 For the best result, use three or four canes together, so you have enough flowering canes to grow and bloom.

-How to arrange Dendrobium Nobile
+How To Arrange Dendrobium Nobile

 When cutting, wait until many flowers are open.
 That said, you can include buds in arrangements; several stems of orchids with different colors add variety.

-Cut the stems at 45-degree angle so as much water can be absorbed as possible, and then place them in a bucket of lukewarm or cold water.
+Cut the stems at a 45-degree angle so as much water can be absorbed as possible, and then place them in a bucket of lukewarm or cold water.

 The stems of Nobile orchids need to stay full of water.
 Recondition the stem every two to three days by recutting the stems and changing the water.
-Place the flowers in a cool area out of exposure of direct sunlight.
+Place the flowers in a cool area out of exposure to direct sunlight.